Welcome to today's edition of the Rush 24-7 podcast.

 They're hiring illegals now.

-Go along and fill in an application form with a fake social security number.
+Go along and fill in an application form with a fake Social Security number.

-Uh do you see the president th this again is how you know the president's confident he's not going to get any meaningful pushback on this.
+This again is how you know the president's confident he's not going to get any meaningful pushback on this.

 Quote, some will call this amnesty, he joked.

-He granted two Turkeys amnesty from Thanksgiving dinner.
+He granted two turkeys amnesty from Thanksgiving dinner.

 Ha ha, whatever.